TataAdiN/YOLO-flutter/README.md

 # YOLO-flutter
-flutter computer vision using YOLO
+flutter Object Detector and Classify using Ultralytics YOLOV8N